SetKu/WaveFuncCollapse/README.md

 ## Discussion

 By default, the CLI uses the sea, land, coast example as Robert Heaton describes in his [blog](https://robertheaton.com/2018/12/17/wavefunction-collapse-algorithm/) post on the algorithm.
 This can be seen in the character map demo above.
 I think this way of introducing the algorithm makes a lot of sense.
 It's easy to understand and grasp in a practical way.
-It's based off the `sample.txt` source file in the `wfc` crate.
+It's based off the `sample.txt` source file in the `wavefc` crate.
 It's embedded at compile-time into the program to provide this functionality, though the size is beyond negligible.

-The CLI and core logic have been separated into two packages in the source: `wfc-cli` and `wfc`.
-To create your own custom adapters and write your own CLI, I recommend using the `wfc-cli` source as a template and then building off of the `wfc` types from there.
+The CLI and core logic have been separated into two packages in the source: `wavefc-cli` and `wavefc`.
+To create your own custom adapters and write your own CLI, I recommend using the `wavefc-cli` source as a template and then building off of the `wavefc` types from there.
 During development, I personally found it beneficial to build and run in `--release` mode in Cargo.
 The build time difference between the two is negligible, and the actual collapse is much quicker in this optimized mode.

 The program requires that a width and height be provided to size the output from.
 Feel free to play around with these values to create differently shaped outputs.
 Please note that the larger the size of the output, the longer the function generally takes, as the chances for it to contradict itself increase.
 Theoretically, if the output size specified is lower than or equal to the sample's size, there exists a valid result.
 The output size specified must be a product of the tile size.
 Tile sizes are explored in the next paragraph.